 Madison police release footage of response to hit-and-run that led to protests

-MADISON, Wis.
-(WMTV) -- The Madison Police Department has released two videos from a hit-and-run incident over the weekend that sent one woman to the hospital and led to protests over the department's response later that night.
+The Madison Police Department has released two videos from a hit-and-run incident over the weekend that sent one woman to the hospital and led to protests over the department's response later that night.

-Protesters were demonstrating against the use of pepper spray against the crowd who were gathered around hit-and-run victim, whose name has not been released.
+against the use of pepper spray against the crowd who were gathered around hit-and-run victim, whose name has not been released.
 MPD's incident reports have stated the officers were trying to create space around the woman for the paramedics to treat her.

+"Pepper spray was used on one specific individual who was [aggressive with] officers and went hands on with an officer," Madison Police Chief Vic Wahl said.

 Many have questioned the promptness of the department's response, with some saying it took as much as 30 minutes for an ambulance to arrive.
 Prior to releasing the video, MPD laid out a timeline that indicated that the woman was struck at 2:25 a.m. and was being transported by 2:39 a.m.

-Madison Mayor Satya Rhodes-Conway has called for full transparency in the Madison Police Department's investigation and for police to release video from the event.
+for full transparency in the Madison Police Department's investigation and for police to release video from the event.

+"We want to make sure we have a very good complete picture of what happened before any charges are made," Chief Wahl said.
+"We know there were a lot of witnesses out there who may have seen what happened, and those are folks we'd like to talk to; so people who saw what happened should reach out and contact us."

 MPD says they have identified a person of interest in the hit-and-run and they are still investigating.